MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/manage-add-ons.md

 # Manage add-ons

-Use the following methods in the Windows Store submission API to manage add-ons (also known as in-app products or IAPs) for your apps.
+Use the following methods in the Windows Store submission API to manage add-ons for your apps.
 For an introduction to the Windows Store submission API, including prerequisites for using the API, see [Create and manage submissions using Windows Store services](create-and-manage-submissions-using-windows-store-services.md).

 These methods can only be used to get, create, or delete add-ons.
 To create submissions for add-ons, see the methods in [Manage add-on submissions](manage-add-on-submissions.md).